la9527/mdir.js/README.md

     - Add the hint on the bottom side.
     - Add the command line at the bottom side (press slash('/') key)
 - v0.1.x
-    - Support the mcd(directory changer of tree design) in the window box.
+    - Support the MCD(directory changer of tree design) in the window box.

 # Gallery